Maupiti: History

 There are ancient Polynesian archaeological artifacts dating from at least AD 850 in Maupiti.
 A burial site excavated in 1962 suggested early cultural links with New Zealand.

 The first European to arrive on the island was the Dutchman Jakob Roggeveen in 1722.
 Historically, the island has had strong cultural links with Bora Bora.

 Economy

 Maupiti Airport, located on the motu of Tuanai, provides a connection to the rest of French Polynesia.
-The primary economic activity on Maupiti was noni production.
+The primary economic activity on Maupiti is noni production.

 Administration

 Maupiti is administratively part of the commune (municipality) of Maupiti, itself in the administrative subdivision of the Leeward Islands.
 The main settlement is Vaiea.